petepm/Slundge/lyrics.md

 ### Final prechorus (whispered)

-Steps shown
-Whispering the way it's gonna go
-Slips beneath the ways I feel alone

-Through bones
+By bones
-Dead man sings
+Dead man sings and now we're not alone

-I see
-Hating all the things I have to be
-Natural path replaces I with we

 Lay low
 Feel the pressure say which way to go